|Award||Key Eligibility||# Awards|

 There are three research awards that are presented to Jefferson Medical College students.

-The Hyman Menduke Research Award (est. 1980)is sponsored by Dr. Michael Le Witt of the Class of 1974 in honor of Hyman Menduke, PhD, who was Director of Sponsored Programs at JMC.
-It is presented during the Class Day ceremony to a graduating MD student who has demonstrated excellence in research while at Jefferson Medical College.
-It includes a monetary award, and is typically given to one recipient and one honorable mention.
+The Hyman Menduke Research Award (est. 1980) is sponsored by Dr. Michael Le Witt of the Class of 1974 in honor of Hyman Menduke, PhD, who was Director of Sponsored Programs at JMC.
+These are presented during the Class Day ceremony to a graduating MD student and a graduating MD/PhD student who has demonstrated excellence in research while at Jefferson Medical College.
+Both include a monetary award.

 The selection for both awards is made by the JMC Committee on Research, on the basis of: